 Build Up Slowly

 Depending on your current physical fitness you may find it ideal to start with three miles per week and add one additional mile per week until you’re up to the marathon amount.
 It’s also imperative to keep yourself maintained by running three to five times per week – three in the beginning if your fitness is low and gradually add an extra day every week or two.
-If you’re confused or not sure of the best way to do it for your body, consider discussing it with a personal trainer – it can be beneficial to hit the gym to help build muscles as well – especially those in your core to help you maintain a lengthy endurance run.
+If you’re confused or not sure of the best way to do it for your body, consider discussing it with a personal trainer – it can be beneficial to hit the gym to help build muscles, as well as undertaking other sports to help build your strength and fitness such as rock climbing.
+You can buy the necessary equipment such as rock climbing shoes and climbing carabiners for cheap.

 Diet is hugely important when you’re training for a marathon.
 How many marathon runners do you know who feat on chips, chocolate, coke and sugar?
 Taking on a healthy diet means eating carbohydrates at the right time of day to load up for your runs, eating lots of good proteins and good fats as well.
 Good fats can be found in the likes of nuts and avocados and are great for creating energy stores for your body to draw on in the middle of those long runs when you’re starting to hit the wall, same with carbs.